newt0/defaimint/pitch/elevenlabs-script.md

 Today, Dee-Fye and Ay-Eye is a privilege — not a public good.

-Our mission?
-To flatten access.
+Our mission is To flatten access.
 So that anyone can invest — by simply minting a belief.

 From UX to capital to conviction —